Top-5-tips-to-score-band-8-in-IELTS-speaking

 #2 – Practice in real-time

-It’s obvious to feel nervous when you’re sitting in front of a native speaker as part of an exam.
+It’s obvious to feel nervous when sitting in front of a native speaker during an exam.
 Many of us even go blank and mess-up big.
 If you don’t want to put all your efforts in vain just because a native speaker is in front of you, practicing with a free IELTS mock test online is the only way out.

 With this resource, you get a chance to experience the actual exam scenario before D-day.
-You can get rid of anxiety, which is the biggest enemy of test-takers.
-With a trusted IELTS mock test provider like Gurully, you practice with friendly native speakers that help you work on your pronunciation and accent.
-The mock test examiner will interact in a pattern or format as same to the actual exam.
-So, you can overcome the nervousness easily.
+You can eliminate anxiety, which is the biggest enemy of test-takers.
+With a trusted IELTS mock test provider like Gurully, you practice with friendly native speakers who help you improve your pronunciation and accent.
+The mock test examiner will interact in a pattern or format similar to the exam.
+So you can overcome the nervousness easily.

 Also, IELTS practice tests help you learn the art of time management.
 The interaction duration is the same as the actual exam.
-So, you’re able to find out how much you can talk in a given time.
+So, you can find out how much you can talk in a given time.
 All these things improve the score for sure.

 #3 – Don’t ignore writing completely

-If you think there is no more writing in IELTS Speaking, you’re wrong.
-The second section of this exam is all about writing, wherein you’ll be given a cue card and will be instructed to write it down.
+You’re mistaken if you think there is no more writing in IELTS Speaking.
+The second section of this exam is all about writing, wherein you’ll be given a cue card and instructed to write it down.
 Only 60 seconds will be given.
 So, put your best foot forward and use analytical thinking.

 #4 – Don’t use fillers

 If you’re running out of ideas or sentences, end your speech on a positive note.
-Don’t try to extend by using fillers like uhh, I see, I think, you know, well, and many more.
+Don’t extend by using fillers like uhh, I see, you know, well, and many more.
 These fillers break the rhythm and create a negative impression on the examiner.

 #5 – Look and feel good